 You can buy a car using a range of different car finance products, from Hire Purchase (HP), Personal Contract Purchase (PCP), Personal Contract Hire (PCH) or an unsecured personal loan.
-The table below shows just some of the options that you can find on the market and highlights just how complicated it is to pick the cheapest option from what you’d see advertised:

 How much the finance costs will depend on which option you choose and how good you are with managing credit.
 It’s also worth knowing that some of the options are structured so you own your car at the end of your payment term, such as HP.
 However, for others you’ll need to make additional payments to own the car.

 Myth #2: A 12% loan always costs the same